0

 Amputation

-4. Should you walk away from Social Media?
+• Should you walk away from social media?

-5. Should you stop engaging someone of the opposite sex?
+• Should you stop flirting with the opposite sex?

-6. Should you get up on time or go to bed on time?
+• Should you get up on time and go to bed on time?

-It is also true how the ongoing temptation to sin is a measure of God’s kindness to you.
+However, in a counterintuitive way, the ongoing temptation can be a measure of God’s kindness to you.
 The Lord may allow struggles in your life to help you draw closer to Him (2 Corinthians 1:8-9; 12:7-10).
-Also, read the story of Joseph beginning in Genesis 37.
-The Lord can use sin sinlessly.
+Perhaps reading the story of Joseph beginning in Genesis 37 would reveal how the Lord uses sin sinlessly to mature us in the faith.
+Regardless, we should consider the grace of amputation and how behavioral modification could be a great start to removing sin from our lives.

 Rick's Books on Amazon